i382864/OpenRemote/README.md

 ## For OpenRemote Stakeholders

 This demo is a deliverable from a project team investigating UI framework alternatives and proposing design enhancements for the OpenRemote Manager.
 It specifically addresses the challenge of improving the desktop experience and serves as a tangible example of implementing a redesigned interface using Vaadin, based on the evaluated design proposals.
 Your feedback on the design and the framework's capabilities as demonstrated here is highly valued.

-## License

-[Specify your project's license here, e.g., MIT, Apache 2.0, etc. If you don't have one yet, consider adding one.
-For example: `Distributed under the MIT License.
-See LICENSE for more information.`]

-## Contact / Team

-[Optional: Add contact information or list the team members involved if desired.
-Example: `This project was developed by [Team Name/Members].
-For inquiries, please contact [Email Address or GitHub Usernames].`]